0franciscor/lei-21-s2-1de-g19/docs/SprintB/US10_Template.md

-# US XXX - XXXX XXXX
+# US 10 - As an administrator, I want to specify a new parameter and categorize it.

 ## 1. Requirements Engineering